akanshamalik/Socket/README.txt

 	./client.exe [hostname]  [port no]

-4)Might need to openmany different terminal and connect the server using the same hostname where the server is already running.
+4)Might need to open many different terminal and connect the server using the same hostname where the server is already running.